danesparza/www.danesparza.net/content/post/a-modern-javascript-workflow.md

 ### Next up...
-Next, I'll be checking out [webpack](https://webpack.github.io/) for even more fancy features!
+Next, I'll be checking out [webpack](https://webpack.github.io/) to replace Browserify for even more fancy features!